william6542/william6542.github.io/_posts/2022-11-17-First-Film-Roll.markdown

 The smog from apartment roof:
 ![apt smog roof](/assets/AV006.jpg)

 This is a trip to Vashon Island, watching the Apocaylpse Defiance Circus with E (Oct 22).
 The first photo shows a group of film photographers who had their cameras out on the other bridge of the ferry.
+They had some really fancy cameras, Leicas and such.
 I was so surprised to see them.
 We pointed at each other like the spider man meme:

 ![Ferry filmers](/assets/AV007.jpg)

 At KVI beach: